Designed and built by Grumman Corporation in in Bethpage, New York. This stubby but rugged little plane

 was the main fighter for the U.S. Navy during the hard-fought

-first year of the war, and served from the begining to end of
+first year of the war, and served from the beginning to end of

 the Pacific war.
 During air combat at Coral